 If you can go to a local electronics store to test the keyboards, that’s the best bet.
 It’s better to test out a new keyboard for a few hours at minimum, but going to the store will at least give you a feel for what typing on a split keyboard is like.

 Be careful, though.
-Not all split keyboards are created equal, and just because one doesn’t work for you doesn’t mean they won’t work in general.
+Not all split keyboards are created equal, and just because one model doesn’t work for you doesn’t mean none will work for you, so try a few if you can.

 Use the life-size printout